rovaughn/platform-docs/platform/manual/cluster/pro-tier/create.rst

 Adding the cluster to a Hasura project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you executed, ``cluster create`` inside a project directory, the cluster will already be added to the project.
+If you executed ``cluster create`` inside a project directory, the cluster will already be added to the project.

 Otherwise, see :doc:`this <../add>` to add the created cluster to a project.
 This will also add the infra spec to the project as described in the note above.